turbodonkey/bike_power_meter/README.md

 # Upgrade your spin bike with an ANT+ Power Meter (PWR) and Speed (SPD) sensor

-This is a small little hack board based on the sparkfun nrf52480 mini (https://www.sparkfun.com/products/15025) which is based on Nordic Semiconductor's nRF52480 chip (https://www.nordicsemi.com/?sc_itemid=%7B2DC10BA5-A76E-40F8-836E-E2FC65803A71%7D).
+This is a small project based on the sparkfun nrf52480 mini (https://www.sparkfun.com/products/15025) which is based on Nordic Semiconductor's nRF52480 chip (https://www.nordicsemi.com/?sc_itemid=%7B2DC10BA5-A76E-40F8-836E-E2FC65803A71%7D).
 This project can be used to implement any bike which provides a digital hall effect trigger for cadence and analogue signal for resistance / gear.
 Based on these inputs an ANT+ PWR and ANT+ SPD sensor can be developed using the awesome nRF52480 chip.

 Also note, this project will require a programmer to program the Softdevice.
 To the best of my knowledge (and attempts) you cannot program the s340 softdevice without a programmer.
 I used the cheap educational segger mini if you are looking for a recommendation (https://www.segger.com/products/debug-probes/j-link/models/j-link-edu-mini/).